yasir2000/openwrt-oldwiki-md/OpenWrtDocs/httpd.conf.rst

 }}}

-'''httpd''' will work without configuration file, also you may delete all comments (line start with #) if you need place on disk.
+'''httpd''' will work without a configuration file.
+You may also want to delete all comments (lines that start with #) to save space on the disk.